jSwAggy01/CPP-OOP/9a. Searching & Sorting + PROGRAM 6/README.md

-# Search and Sort Algorithms README
+# Search and Sort Algorithms

-This README provides a brief summary of search and sort algorithms in computer science.

 ## Table of Contents
 - [Search Algorithms](#search-algorithms)